top of page

 From 2002-2008 I directed DREAM, a nationally-touring streetdance company sponsored by Oakland's Destiny Arts Center.
 I was a NYC Hip Hop Theater Festival Future Aesthetics Artist and received support from Creative Work Fund, East Bay Community Foundation, Zellerbach Foundation, Rennie Harris PureMovement and People United for a Better Oakland.
 Full Circle, DREAM's collaboration with Cuban b-boy and folklorist José Francisco Barroso, explored cultural syncretisms in hip hop and Afro-Cuban rumba, nominated for the Isadora Duncan Dance Award.
 I danced in the streets as a member of Emma Said Dance Collective, doing de-escalation movement work during the WTO protests.
 My artistic process is deeply informed by three-decades study of African Diaspora dances in the US, Cuba, Brazil and Europe, and underground dancing in clubs and parties of 1990s Los Angeles and New York.

-Find my work as an associate professor in the School of Interdisciplinary Arts & Sciences at the University of Washington Bothell here.
+Find my work as associate professor in the School of Interdisciplinary Arts & Sciences at the University of Washington Bothell here.

 bottom of page